SHERIFF'S CHIEF DEPUTY

 to:

-- Exercise tact and judgment in
+- Exercise tact

 - Develop,

-the operation of a major bureau in the Sheriff-Coroner's Office;
+organize, supervise, and coordinate the operation of a major bureau

-- Define problem areas; direct the
+- Define problem

 collection, interpretation, and evaluation of data and development of

-sound solutions to technical and administrative law enforcement problems;
+sound solutions to technical and administrative law enforcement problems.

-coordinate and initiate actions, implement decisions and recommendations
+initiate actions, implement decisions and recommendations.

 - Supervise,

-train, evaluate, and direct the training of subordinate staff;
+train, evaluate, and direct the training of subordinate staff.

-- Evaluate
+- Evaluate needs

-- Exercise responsibility,
+- Exercise

-initiative, ingenuity, independent analysis and judgment in solving
+responsibility, initiative, ingenuity, independent analysis and judgment

-specialized administrative and management problems
+in solving specialized administrative and management problems.

-- Use principles of inductive and
+- Use principles

-deductive reasoning to validate conclusions and recommendations
+of inductive and deductive reasoning to validate conclusions and

-- Prepare and present logical,
+- Prepare and

-concise oral and written correspondence and reports
+present logical, concise oral and written correspondence and reports.

-- Interpret, apply, explain, comply
+- Interpret,

-- Make
+- Make quick,

 - Obtain